 For over a decade, we have supported several Fortune 500 companies in the medical device industry in connection with an array of devices including transcatheter aortic valve replacement (TAVR), transcathether mitral valve replacement (TMVR), surgical heart valves, heart valve repair, stents, embolic protection, spinal cord and deep brain stimulation, microcatheters, ultrasound transducers, pattern-recognition imaging, balloon angioplasty, drug infusion systems, microstimulators, neurovascular intervention, lead insertion methods, hemodialysis, cochlear implants, infrared thermometers, continuous positive airway pressure systems, orthodontics, radiation therapy, sterilization techniques.
 We have worked extensively in the fields of cardiology, neurology, and radiology.

 We are glad to assist clients of all sizes with their medical device strategy, from device manufacturers to funded startups.
 We are experts at portfolio development and regularly work with physicians who are seeking investors or licensing opportunities.
 Peter D. Sleman is head of the medical device practice, and a member of the Society of Physician Entrepreneurs (SoPE).
+He is the author of The Physician Inventor: The Doctor's Handbook to Patenting Medical Devices and Methods and numerous journal articles.
 More information for physician entrepreneurs is available here.

 Below is a sample of companies that we have supported and profiles of certain technologies.